grbfacet/facet/principles-of-physics-tutorial.md

-# The terms “classical”, “quantum” and “modern” as used by physicists:
+# The terms “classical”, “quantum” and “modern” as used by physicists

 The term “classical” as in “classical physics” or “classical mechanics” or “classical electrodynamics” or “classical statistical mechanics” or many other uses is contrasted with the term “quantum” as in “quantum physics” or “quantum mechanics” or “quantum electrodynamics” or “quantum statistical mechanics”.
 This usage has a precisely understood meaning among physicists.
 Classical physics is all of physics that does not require consideration of quantum effects.
 Quantum effects are generally only noticeable when we are dealing with very tiny energy effects on the level of atomic phenomena.
 The term “classical” does not refer to a historical era although its etymological origin is related to a historical reference.
 Even today, there are new discoveries in many areas of classical physics.
 The revolutionary Einstein theories of relativity and gravitation are part of classical physics since quantum effects are not part of those theories.